QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Comparison between existing tools

-Having said that, \texttt{ToQUBO.jl}'s performance and features, united with \texttt{JuMP}'s mathematical programming ecosystem and \texttt{QUBODrivers.jl}, allows {Julia} users to experiment on quantum and classical hardware-accelerated QUBO solvers in a seamless experience, just as they would do with a standard \texttt{JuMP} solver.
+\texttt{ToQUBO.jl}'s performance and features, united with \texttt{JuMP}'s mathematical programming ecosystem and \texttt{QUBODrivers.jl}, allow \texttt{Julia} users to experiment using quantum and classical hardware-accelerated QUBO solvers in a seamless experience, just as they would do with a standard \texttt{JuMP} solver.